SDA-SE/sda-dropwizard-commons/sda-commons-server-opentracing/README.md

 ## Instrumentation

 In most cases the existing instrumentation of sda-commons should be sufficient.
-However to observe internal behavior of a service, manual instrumentation might be required.
+However, to observe internal behavior of a service, manual instrumentation might be required.
 Manual instrumentation can be done using the [opentracing-java](https://github.com/opentracing/opentracing-java) package.
 An example of manual instrumentation is available in [`sda-commons-server-opentracing-example`](../sda-commons-server-opentracing-example/README.md).